-If you think you have enough lights already, you might want to take a look at the bulbs in the fixtures instead.
+Think you have enough lights already?
+You might want to take a look at the bulbs in the fixtures instead.
 If you have old incandescent bulbs or soft white LEDs, your lamps are producing a soft, dim light that won’t do much to help your mood in winter.
 Bright white or daylight LED bulbs, on the other hand, produce a more intense light that mimics sunlight.
 They are not the same as UV lights (which can be used to treat seasonal depression) but they brighten up the room significantly and can make your days feel longer even when they’re getting shorter.

 Cozy, Calm Lighting

-On the other hand, sometimes in winter you just want to curl up and read, and what better way to do that than with some cozy lighting.
+On the other hand, sometimes in winter you just want to curl up and read.
+What better way to do that than with some cozy lighting?
 If you already have a reading nook you’re all set, but making one is fairly easy.
 All you need is a spot of your own, a good chair, and a lamp.
-You want to be sure that the lamp has a softer light than a daylight bulb, but is still bright enough to read by without causing eye strain.
+You want to be sure that the light is softer than a daylight bulb, but bright enough to read by.